kpetridis24/global-optimization/README.md

 **note**

-For optimal approximation, the threshold (desired MSE) must be kept low enough, anywhere in the range 0.0001-0.0005.
+For optimal approximation, the threshold (desired MSE) must be kept low enough, anywhere in the range 10^-5 and lower.
 This however, translates to excessive computational requirements, and a pretty poor performance.